airborne-commando/OPSEC-OSINT-Tools/README.md

 ## After:

 My fellow r*t*rds: cock.li has not "shut down".
 You may need to read more than the first line.
 Anyone suggesting you migrate your account to Gmail, Yahoo, Proton, etc. should not have been using cock.li in the first place.
-Normalf*gs get off my fucking board.
+Normalf*gs get off my f*!#ing board.
 Feel free to migrate, I don't have any good suggestions though.
 Try that on Proton!
 PW changes and maybe registration will be back within a couple days.